Control Flow

 Copied

-14. How does Kotlin handle the when
+14. How does Kotlin handle the when expression without arguments?

-chain, and each condition is evaluated in order until a match is found.
+The when expression without arguments acts similarly to an if-else chain, and each condition is evaluated in order until a match is found.
 Example:

 Copied

-15. What is the purpose of the if
+15. What is the purpose of the if expression with else if branches in Kotlin?

-branches allow you to evaluate multiple conditions in sequence.
+The else if branches allow you to evaluate multiple conditions in sequence.
 Example:

 Copied

-expression useful for enum classes in Kotlin?
+16. How is the when expression useful for enum classes in Kotlin?

-can be used to handle different cases of enum classes concisely.
+when can be used to handle different cases of enum classes concisely.
 Example:

 Copied

-17. Explain the use of the if
+17. Explain the use of the if expression in Kotlin for assigning values.

-expression can be used to assign different values based on a condition in a concise manner.
+The if expression can be used to assign different values based on a condition in a concise manner.
 Example:

 Copied

-18. How does Kotlin support the when
+18. How does Kotlin support the when expression for smart casts?

-automatically cast the checked value to a more specific type within the block, eliminating the need for explicit casting.
+Smart casts in when automatically cast the checked value to a more specific type within the block, eliminating the need for explicit casting.
 Example:

 Copied

-function in Kotlin and how it differs from a regular loop.
+19. Explain the repeat function in Kotlin and how it differs from a regular loop.

-function is a higher-order function that repeats a given block of code a specified number of times.
+The repeat function is a higher-order function that repeats a given block of code a specified number of times.
 It simplifies the syntax for simple loop iterations.
 Example:

 Copied

-20. How does Kotlin handle the when
+20. How does Kotlin handle the when expression for multiple conditions with different results?

-can be used with multiple conditions, and each condition can have a different result.
+when can be used with multiple conditions, and each condition can have a different result.
 Example:

 Copied